singleron-RD/CeleScope/doc/assay/multi_rna.md

 `--genomeDir` Required.
 The path of the genome directory after running `celescope rna mkref`.

-`--thread` Threads to use.
-The recommended setting is 8, and the maximum should not exceed 20.
+`--thread` It is recommended to use 16 threads.
+Using more than 20 threads is not advised because  [the mapping speed of STAR saturates at >~20 threads](https://github.com/singleron-RD/CeleScope/issues/197).

 `--mod` Create `sjm`(simple job manager https://github.com/StanfordBioinformatics/SJM) or `shell` scripts.

 After you `sh run.sh`, a `shell` directory containing `{sample}.sh` files will be generated.

-3. Start the analysis by running:
+1. Start the analysis by running:
 ```
 sh ./shell/{sample}.sh
 ```